 Exercises in the speaking and writing components offer open-ended tasks which allow candidates to show knowledge of a range of tenses, should they choose to use them.
+Senior schools should give clear advice to preparatory schools if they have particular requirements in this respect.

-CE at 13+ (Levels 1 and 2) Marks
+CE at 13+ Marks

 Listening 25 about 25 minutes

 Reading/Writing 25 / 25 60 minutes

-Speaking 25 5 minutes (Level 1) 8 minutes (Level 2)
+Speaking 25 8 minutes